 (d) For other than a service-connected disability, the veteran must have less than $80K in assets.
 However, the VA can set the amount wherever the claims officer determines is appropriate.

 It is often difficult to predict how the VA will process the claim.
 Each case is unique and carries its own set of challenges.
 It generally takes between 4 to 6 months for the application to be processed.
-Fortunately, all benefits are retroactive to the original filing date, unless the veteran dies before approval and there is no surviving spouse.
+Fortunately, all benefits are retroactive to the original filing date, unless the veteran dies before approval.